conan-io/docs/tutorial/consuming_packages/the_flexibility_of_conanfile_py.rst

 The :ref:`validate() method<reference_conanfile_methods_validate>` is evaluated when Conan loads the *conanfile.py* and you can use it to perform checks of the input settings.
-If, for example, your project does not support *armv8* architecture on macOS you can raise the `ConanInvalidConfiguration` exception to make Conan return with a special error code.
+If, for example, your project does not support *armv8* architecture on macOS, you can raise the `ConanInvalidConfiguration` exception to make Conan return with a special error code.
 This will indicate that the configuration used for settings or options is not supported.